 Cornea: It is the transparent layer of skin that is spread over the pupil and the iris.
 The main role of the cornea is to refract the light that enters the eyes.

-Iris: It is a pigmented layer of tissues that makes up the colored portion of the eye.
-It’s primary function is to control the size of the pupil, depending on the amount of light entering it.
+Iris: It is a pigmented layer of tissues that make up the coloured portion of the eye.
+Its primary function is to control the size of the pupil, depending on the amount of light entering it.

-Pupil: It is the small opening located at the middle of the Iris.
+Pupil: It is the small opening located in the middle of the Iris.
 It allows light to come in.

 The internal structure of the eye includes the following parts:

 Lens: It is a transparent, biconvex, and an adjustable part of an eye.
 The lens with the help of the cornea refracts light focused on the retina, therefore creating images on it.